Libensemble/libensemble/docs/platforms/bebop.rst

     allocated nodes.
 The manager and first worker run together on a node.

-If you would like to interact directly with the compute nodes via a shell, the following shows starting a bash session on a Knights Landing node for thirty minutes::
+If you would like to interact directly with the compute nodes via a shell, the following starts a bash session on a Knights Landing node for thirty minutes::

     srun --pty -A [username OR project] -p knl -t 00:30:00 /bin/bash